The Bankrate promise

-An executor is also known as the “personal representative” of the estate and is legally responsible for protecting the home, savings and other assets of the deceased person — perhaps a parent or grandparent — until the probate process is complete and the assets are disbursed.
+An executor is considered the “personal representative” of the estate and is legally responsible for protecting the home, savings and other assets of the deceased person — perhaps a parent or grandparent — until the probate process is complete and the assets are disbursed.
+Your main job will be to make sure the assets are distributed according to the deceased’s will or trust.

 You can always say no if you’re unable or unwilling to serve as executor.
 The backup executor can step in, or a probate judge can name a replacement.